 (This image is from www.gourmet-eureka.com)

 Below I am sharing with you some of my all time favorite kitchen tools that I use on a daily basis.
 I love kitchen gadgets!
 If you have a favorite kitchen tool that you find valuable and worth its weight in gold, please share below in the comment section.
 I would love to hear from you.
-For those of you who are just starting out with your raw food adventure or you have very limited kitchen space, don’t feel that you have to have all these items listed below in order to be successful.
+For those of you who are just starting out with your raw food adventure or you have very limited kitchen space, don’t feel that you must have all these items listed below in order to be successful.
 My collection grew over time.
 Not to mention through trial and error in testing out all kinds of different products.

 Use: To make cookies, cake pops, donuts and bagel shapes, truffles, etc. I use the following scoops.